HighGrain · Thinking

 The maturity test

-Five questions for business executives that tell you whether your architecture practice is fulfilling its purpose — more reliably than any artefact inventory or process audit.
+Five questions for business executives that tell you whether your practice is actually working.

 AMBIT-6 · Alignment Maturity ~8 min read